Notgnoshi/notgnoshi.github.io/_posts/2016-05-14-linux-gpio.md

 subtitle: "A tutorial on /sys/class/leds/"
 ---

 This last semester I was tasked with finding a GPIO solution for an Odroid XU.
-It didn't turn out to be very difficult, but it so happens to be easier than I thought.
+It didn't turn out to be very difficult, but it's actually even easier than I thought.
 While I was looking into using `/sys/class/gpio/` to work with GPIO pins on a Linux machine, I found that Linux users have control of a few of their system LEDs by manipulating `/sys/class/leds/`.

 First thing's first, here's how `/sys/class/leds/` is laid out: